 ‘What do you mean they didn’t make it?’

 ‘Didn’t make it, that’s what I mean.
 They weren’t on the chopper… ‘

-The SAS man paused and continued; ‘One other thing before you go, remember this if you’re interested in taking this further.
+The SAS man paused and continued: ‘Remember this if you’re interested in taking this further.
 Its 600 yards between this compound and yours.
 Accidents happen on this camp.
 Suicides happen on this camp.
 Could happen to anyone.’

 Harry and Susie walked those 600 yards quickly and quietly.